2010 Summer League Rosters: Houston Rockets

 Crocker just finished a four year career at Oklahoma.
 Underwhelming early, the wider problems Oklahoma had last year meant Crocker shone (in relative terms) as a consistent, veteran presence.
-Nonetheless, Crocker is a decent player, with good size and a jumpshot, occasionally useful defense, and who tried hard to fill Oklahoma's Blake Griffin-sized rebounding hole last season.
-But while he was a good college player, he's not an NBA player.
+Nonetheless, Crocker is a decent player, with good size and a jump shot, occasionally useful defence, and who tried hard to fill Oklahoma’s Blake Griffin-sized rebounding hole last season.
+But while he was a good college player, he’s not an NBA player.

 Massachusetts graduate Forbes continues to build a nearly-but-not-quite CV.
 He started the year with Vanoli Cremona in Italy, averaging 13.3 points and 4.3 rebounds per game, before leaving to play for Israeli team Ironi Ramat Gan, where he averaged 20.3 points, 8.7 rebounds and 4.0 assists per game.
 The lack of a three point shot continues to be Forbes’s downfall – combined, Forbes shot only 29% from three point range last season, which is not too different to the norm for him.
 Nevertheless, aside from that, Forbes is a strong all-around offensive player.